Choose the Right Internet Type

 The Simple Rule

-If fibre is available at your address, it is almost always the best choice.
-If not, cable is usually the next best option in urban areas.
-DSL, 5G, and satellite fill gaps where fibre and cable do not reach.
+If fibre is available at your address, it is usually the best technical choice.
+If not, cable is usually the next best option in urban and suburban areas.
+DSL, 5G, fixed wireless, and satellite fill gaps where fibre and cable do not reach.
+The right speed tier still depends on your household, so use our how much internet speed do I need? guide before paying for more speed than you can use.

 Fibre Optic Internet